Anvil/kaioretry/docs/source/getting-started.rst

 .. note:: ``delay`` value is expressed in seconds.
 Either whole seconds
-	  (:py:class:`int`) or whole seconds and then some (:py:class:`float`).
+	  (:py:class:`int`) or whole seconds-and-then-some
+	  (:py:class:`float`).

 .. note:: `delay` default value is 0, which means no wait between tries.

-.. warning:: `delay` cannot be negative, for obvious reasons.
+.. warning:: `delay` cannot be negative, for obvious reasons. (like breaking
+             the space-time continuum)

 5. Increasing logs to analyse the retry process